amorist/mango/README.md

-# mango: [mongo-go-driver](https://github.com/mongodb/mongo-go-driver)  toolkit for golang
+# mango: like mgo api but use [mongo-go-driver](https://github.com/mongodb/mongo-go-driver) for golang mongodb driver

 ## Usage